HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 \subsection{Cost functions}

-The perceptual loss function $l^\text{US}$ used in the generator network is key to its performance.
-This function is a weighted sum of the content loss $l_\text{C}^\text{US}$, which compares the upsampling generator output to the high-resolution ground truth, with an adversarial loss $l_\text{A}^\text{US}$, which measures how frequently the generator successfully fools the discriminator network.
+The total loss function $l^\text{US}$ used in the generator network is key to its performance.
+This function is a weighted sum of the content loss $l_\text{C}^\text{US}$, which compares the upsampled generator output to the high-resolution ground truth, with an adversarial loss $l_\text{A}^\text{US}$, which measures how frequently the generator successfully fools the discriminator network.
 Therefore, $l^\text{US}$ is defined as